2024 Launch Dates:

 Day 3 – River Day: Morning routine.
 Run more rapids such as China Bar, Eagle Creek, and Wapshilla.
 Lunch will again be served riverside with camp arrival being around 4pm.
 In camp take a swim, go on a short hike, read a book, catch a fish, play Bocce Ball, or simply lay in a hammock.
 You can expect an evening beginning with a delicious meal followed up with good conversation and games.

 Day 4 – River/Take Out Day: Today we will pass the confluence of the Salmon and Snake Rivers.
 This spectacular location marks the end of the Salmon.
 A short hike at this confluence affords a 360 degree view of both rivers.
 Down-river, visit Cache Creek Visitor Center and Museum, a former homestead site where we typically have lunch.
-The shuttle van will be waiting for us to transport you back to the Quality Inn.
+The shuttle van will be waiting for us to transport you back to the Holiday Inn.
 Plan to arrive there anywhere between 5 and 7pm.
 If time permits, we highly recommend a trip over to our hometown of Joseph, Oregon.
 This is about a 2 hour drive.

 Included in your Trip Cost: